Virtual Staging with Conversational Edits

 Conversational Edits with Flux

 With Flux in Fenestra, we’ve enabled higher fidelity conversational editing that actually feels easy to use.
 You can add or subtract elements naturally just by asking.
 No need to perfectly describe materials, lighting, or exact positioning.
+Flux Kontext makes it easier to just say what you mean and get useful, high-quality results.

 But, keep your prompts simple.